-A Fast Radio Burst (FRB) is a high energy burst of Radio a few milliseconds long.
-Only a few have been recorded, i.e., 11 as of March 2015, the first one recorded in 2001.
-The origin is unknown and no other signal has been found to indicate a possible source.
-Many theories have been put forward (e.g., Neutron Star quakes, Superluminous Supernovae (SLSN)).
-The antenna that have caught them have isolate them to arcminutes, but their direction needs to be identified in arcseconds to identify a Galaxy or other source.
-Given current observation counts and the size of the views that yielded observations, it is estimated that the rate across the sky is on the order of 6000 per day.
+A fast radio burst (FRB) is a high energy burst of radio a few milliseconds long.
+Only a small number have been recorded, i.e., hundreds (from about 100 sources) through 2019, the first burst (the Lorimer burst, FRB 010724) having been recorded in 2001 and its existence uncovered in 2007.
+The origin of FRBs is under investigation, some progress recently made from a few bursts that irregularly repeat, but generally corresponding signals that might help identify and explain sources haven't been available.
+However, characteristics of the signals suggest they are from beyond the Milky Way: the dispersion measures (DM) indicate they passed through more electrons than can be accounted for by the Milky-Way interstellar medium.
+A number of theories have been put forward, such as neutron star quakes or superluminous supernovae.
+The antennas that have caught them have isolated them to arcminutes, but their direction needs to be identified to arcseconds to identify a galaxy or other source.
+Given observation counts and the fields of view that yielded the observations, it has been estimated that their rate across the sky is on the order of 5000 per day.